Paulilami/FLARE/README.md

 Hey Guys,

-Today I present you a protocol which I have developed for a long time together with various industry experts.
-The **FLARE: Fast Lightweight Authenticated Relay for Drones** is designed to address the complexities of modern drone communication within dynamic environments, offering a robust framework for peer-to-peer drone interactions.
+Today I present you a protocol which I have developed for a long time together with various industry experts. **FLARE: Fast Lightweight Authenticated Relay for Drones** is designed to address the complexities of modern drone communication within dynamic environments, offering a robust framework for peer-to-peer drone interactions.

 ## Overview